ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-1.md

 2. *Blazr.Primer.Data* using the *Class Library* template.
 3. *Blazr.Primer.UI* using the *Razor Class Library* template.
 4. *Blazr.Primer.Test* using the *xUnit Test Project* template.
-5. *Blazr.Primer* using the *ARazor Class Library* template.
+5. *Blazr.Primer* using the *Razor Class Library* template.

 ### Blazr.Primer

-Clear everything

-Add the following folders:
+Clear everything. and add the following folders:

 - /Extensions